www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-boostrap-game-based-on-optimization-networks.md

                 * [x] Database to Table.
                 * [x] Test Gel UI after that.
                 * [x] Note the reason for this naming.
-        * [ ] Speed up constraint nodes by using single table with line updates.
+        * [o] Speed up constraint nodes by using single table with line updates. -> After testing the speed seems to be good enough for now.
         * [x] Fix the `Discoverable#path` of every table, so that table specific performance analysis gets easier.
             * [x] Define root path, that is used as a direct or indirect parent of all discoverable objects.
               -> The option is called ProgramsDiscoveryPath.
             * [x] All table constructors with discoverable parent, should get the discoverable root of the current program.
             * [x] Fix duplicate and missing discoverable paths of demands and supplies in allocations or solutions,
-        * [ ] Fix the `Discoverable#path` of every look-ups, so that table specific performance analysis gets easier.
         * [x] Render sum counters on website server as graphs
         * [x] Avoid duplicate paths of ObjectsRenderer.
         * [x] Make Counter thread safe.
         * [x] Make MetaCounter thread safe.
+* [ ] Render the game's current state.
-        * [ ] Correct path of constraint tables.
+    * [ ] Make rendering of game thread safe.
-        * [ ] Render all table like things on webserver, so these can be observed and performance can be analysed better.
+    * [ ] Render all table like things on webserver.
-          This way one knows how many table like things are created and how much these are used.
+        * [ ] Correct path of constraint tables. -> This will be done, when the analysis is required.
+        * [ ] Fix the `Discoverable#path` of every look-ups, so that table specific performance analysis gets easier.
         * [ ] Create aspects that creates a thread safe table based mirror for every table like thing, This way, the process's databases do not have to made thread safe by default.
           This can also be used, in order to increase the performance, in case only some databases are actively observed.
           Furthermore, this enables one to completely avoid the synchronization overhead for best performance.
   * [ ] Render all databases on webserver.
   * [ ] Render all lookups on webserver.
-* [ ] Render the game's current state.
-    * [ ] Make rendering of game thread safe.
 * [ ] Add game to live server.
 * [ ] Add reporter to the game, that creates new reports on website and social media about the instance running on the live server.
 * [ ] Create minimal advertisement.